yangxin1994/panel/examples/tutorial/README.md

   }
 });
 ```
-Since components have access to the parent app (as well as parent views, for deeper view hierarchies), such helpers can be added to the main app or individual views as appropriate - they're just methods in plain JavaScript classes.
+Since components have access to the parent app (as well as parent components, for deeper component hierarchies), such helpers can be added to the main app or individual components as appropriate - they're just methods in plain JavaScript classes.

 ### 4. Routing
 We have two 'views', `about` and `counter`, but currently no way to switch between them.
 Panel's built-in router can help handle navigation between views, by allowing URL/history changes to effect state changes: